lianxiangfu/lianxiangfu/README.md

 ## Hi there 👋

+### About me

+I am Lianxiang "Nicole" Fu, currently working at Pfizer as a Process Scientist and studying at Northeastern University working towards a Bachlor of Science in Biotechnology.

 <!--
 **lianxiangfu/lianxiangfu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.